nhardin13/vtr/content/about.md

 +++
 title = "About Us"
-description = "About Us"
+description = "Learn about Valley Top Repair - a family and veteran-owned equipment repair business in Spring Valley, Ohio.
+Expert service for lawn, garden, and small engine equipment."
-keywords = ["About","Who are you?"]
+keywords = ["about us","valley top repair","family owned","veteran owned","equipment repair spring valley ohio"]
-heroSubtitle = "Your trusted local partner for quality repairs and exceptional service"
+heroSubtitle = "Your trusted local partner for quality repairs and exceptional service" unsafe = true
 +++

 ## Who We Are